codatio/codat-docs/docs/integrations/accounting/quickbooksonline/quickbooks-online-integration-reference.md

 ## Direct Costs

-When creating direct costs in QuickBooks Online for GB, FR, IE, CA, and AU locales, records with a tax amount specified on the line item will be classified as `Tax Exclusive`.
+When creating direct costs in QuickBooks Online for GB, FR, IE, and AU locales, records with a tax amount specified on the line item will be classified as `Tax Exclusive`.
 Specifically for CA, if there are no tax amounts specified on any line items or all line items have a tax amount of zero, the expense will be pushed as `Out Of Scope Of Tax`.

 ## Invoice Line Items